 - I finally answered the question of whether passive or active investing is best

 - Why you should stop reading the money pages & how to build a portfolio

 You can read my full analysis in my free short email series How to become a successful DIY investor’ FREE e-course.
 You will receive 10 short emails and each takes just two minutes to read.

 Alternatively, the simple & cheap solution for beginners

-But if you want to simply benefit from the cost savings associated with running your own money but don’t want to manage your own portfolio then, there are a couple of companies who can manage stocks and shares ISAs on a discretionary basis for a relatively low fee or even free.
+But if you want to simply benefit from the cost savings associated with running your own money but don't want to manage your own portfolio then, there are a number of companies who can manage stocks and shares ISAs on a discretionary basis for a relatively low fee or even free.